NUTRITION/EXERCISE vs. HEART DISEASE/CANCER

 Good health does not result from a self-punishing lifestyle in short bursts, it results from a pattern of making intelligent eating (and exercise) decisions most of the time while giving oneself permission to cheat once in a while.
 The two most important words in any weight loss regimen are “portion control“.

 Don’t misunderstand.
 We will often give our patients targeted “diet” information (for cholesterol, diabetes, etc.) and speak with them at length about appropriate eating behavior, but we encourage them to use the printed diet only as a guideline.

 Your “Lean Body Mass” (LBM) is the metabolically active part of you, consuming most of the energy, repairing the daily wear and tear on vital body structures, and replacing vital fluids and body chemicals – in short, doing all the work of living.
 By far the largest portion of your LBM is muscle.

 It’s what gives you a reason to eat.
-Ideally, you want to keep all of it- every glorious pound; so you must feed it, water it, exercise it, and be thankful for it.
+You want to preserve all of your lean muscle mass while also allowing time for its repair and rebuilding, so you must feed it, water it, exercise it, and rest it periodically.

 EXERCISE IS ESSENTIAL